Æ

 How many awards are there?

-There are eight (8) EKO scholarship awards available, one of which is an award specifically for Canadian First Nations, Métis, and Inuit youth.
+There are eight (8) EKO scholarship awards available.
 Seven awards are open to all applicants, plus an additional special award to an applicant who self-identifies as Canadian First Nations, Métis, and Inuit.

 When can I apply?